Shopping Cart

 Bear plopped down on its lap.

 Bingity.
-Bing.
-Boing!

-The Thingity-jig was a springy thing.
+The Thingity-jig was springy thing.

 For instance, we could say she fell asleep.
 Or we could simply write: “Zzzzzz.“

 This makes the descriptions livelier and more interesting, appealing directly to the senses of the reader.
-Onomatopoeia helps the reader enter the world created.

 Internal rhyme is rhyme that occurs in the middle of lines of poetry, instead of at the ends of lines.
 A single line of poetry can contain internal rhyme (with multiple words in the same line rhyming), or the rhyming words can occur across multiple lines.